MinterTeam/minter-network-web/content/docs/index.md

 Type: **0x22**

 This transaction creates a liquidity pool for two coins, in volumes specified within this transaction.
 The volumes will be withdrawn from your balance according to the figure you've specified in the transaction.
-When a pool is established, a P-number coin (example: P-123) is created and issued in the amount equal to the amount of pool liquidity.
+When a pool is established, an LP-number coin (example: LP-123) is created and issued in the amount equal to the amount of pool liquidity.
 The calculations related to that liquidity are described below.

 *Data field contents:*